learn-academy-2022-bravo/week-2-assessment-joagui83/interview-questions.md

   Your answer: destructuring is assigning new variables from existing objects without the use of performing extra code blocks.

   Researched answer:Synthax for extracting values form an object property and assigning them a variable with out needing extra code to create it.

+  Methods are fucntions that are stored as object properties

 6. STRETCH: What is hoisting in JavaScript?